fpdavis/Nibbler-Twisted-Tale/README.md

 * Make sure spawn points are not the same
 * Created a class for the player in preparation for multi-player
-* Add explosion to grab pellet
+* Added explosion to grab pellet
 * Added crawling noise
 * Added pause sound
 * Sorted and enhanced Todo list
 * Added Attributions

+* Added multi-player support, currently hard coded for two players
+* Added space bar and "P" key for pause
+* Tightened up bite sound

 ### Creative Commons License Attribution 3.0